 Unfortunately, there still remained a nucleus of children with severe developmental disabilities who did not qualify to attend Park School.
 The Lloyds and a resolute group of parents banded together to set up an equally attractive school for those children.
 A building budget was started and with direct contributions from friends and businesses, a substantial fund was accumulated.
 In the spring of 1961, plans were finalized and by the end of the summer, construction had begun on the new Shore School, with occupancy scheduled for the beginning of 1962.

-Since that time, Shore now provides a comprehensive array of services including small, scattered, integrated living arrangements, vocational center, senior and adult day programs, early intervention, in-home respite care, and Home Based Support and service facilitation.
+Since that time, Shore now provides a comprehensive array of services including small, scattered, integrated living arrangements, vocational center, senior and adult day programs, early intervention, Clinical Services, and Home Based Support and service facilitation.
 Over 400 individuals receive services annually throughout the North Shore and Chicagoland area.

 It was Thomas and Lois Lloyd’s vision that allowed these children and adults the opportunity to reach their full potential as citizens of our community.
 For this, Shore will be eternally grateful for the Lloyd’s unrelenting spirit and dedication to helping individuals with intellectual and other developmental disabilities.

 Please consider including Shore Community Services in your will and estate planning.